hynek/stamina/README.md

 To make your systems resilient, you need to **retry** failed operations.
 But bad retries can make things *much worse*.

-[Tenacity](https://tenacity.readthedocs.io/) is a *production-ready* and beautifully *composable* toolkit for handling retries, and *stamina* is an opinionated thin layer around it with *good defaults* based on best practices to avoid constant copy-pasting and shrink the user error surface:
+*stamina* is an opinionated wrapper around the *great* [Tenacity](https://tenacity.readthedocs.io/) package.
+Its goal is to make it easy to do the right thing with *good defaults* based on best practices and shrinking the user error surface.
+It is the result of years of copy-pasting the same configuration over and over again:

 - Retry only on certain exceptions.
 - Exponential backoff with _jitter_ between retries.